 Karin Alvtegen's masterful thrillers are a psychological tour de force.
 Highly recommended is Missing: A homeless woman is wrongly accused of murder and it is up to her to solve the crime while remaining hidden from the authorities.
 Gradually the reader learns more about her background via flashbacks of her privileged yet oppressive upbringing and an epic fail of a mother.
 Her sole ally is a samaritan teenager.
 As the mutual trust develops between them, his computer savviness and her street-smarts combine to form an ad hoc investigative team which must thwart the killer in a suspenseful race against time.
 A movie adaptation of the same title was made in 2006.
 Alvtegen's other books include Guilt, Betrayal, Shame (a.k.a.
 Sacrifice), and Shadow.

 On to neighboring Norway.
 Karin Fossum's distinctive Inspector Sejer series, a Scandicrime fan favorite, are procedurals with a soul.
 Elegant and well-mannered Inspector Sejer resembles a Norwegian James Stewart.
 He is determined not only to solve the crime but to understand the motives that led to the scene of death.
 The Inspector Sejer books are less whodunits than penetrating whydunits that sometimes focus on the criminals themselves and bear witness to the spiral of remorse and desperation that plays out after the crime.
 In Fossum's world we feel the pain inflicted by the crime on victim, perpetrator, and investigator alike.
 The crime's consequences spread like a virus to the victim's families and society at a large and the guilty are not always caught.
 Fossum's books are widely available in NYPL as books, ebooks and audiobooks.
-The first title in English of the Inspector Sejer series is Don't Look Back.
+The first title in the Inspector Sejer series is Eva's Eye.

 Smilla's Sense of Snow may be one of the greatest fiction books published in the 1990s but is least typical of the noir picks here.
 Although it is not a police procedural as such, Smilla is rich in the forensic detail of nature and incorporates many of the existential themes, issues of social inequality and injustice, and investigative suspense found in the Scandinoir tradition.
 Hoeg's vividly rendered landscapes enraptured readers all over the world, but the real draw was the [non-]detective native Greenlander Smilla, who like Lisbeth Salander, is an outsider with special abilities (she can read snow like a book).
 [Spoiler alert!]
 After examining the snow around the scene of a boy's accidental death, she sees that it is no accident, and so begins her amazing quest to find the truth.
 Smilla uncovers a grand scale conspiracy where the machinations of greed culminates in the murder of a small child.